THE VOLGA GERMANS IN PORTLAND

 Johannes (John) married Amalia (Mollie) Schwartz on January 11, 1891 in Norka.
 Amalia is the daughter of Johann Georg Schwartz (born 1829) and Katharina Magdalena Albrecht (born 1831).
 A son, Henry, was born in December 1891.

-John, Mollie and Henry departed from Norka in 1892 and arrived in America in early 1893.
-The initially settled in Nebraska where a son John Jr., and daughter Elizabeth who were born.
-The family moved to Mississippi for a short time and John Jr. died there.
-The family story is that his high chair was knocked over by visiting cousins and he died as a result of the fall.
+John, Mollie, and Henry departed from Norka in 1892 and arrived in America in early 1893.
+They initially settled in Nebraska, where a son, John Jr., and a daughter, Elizabeth.
+The family moved to Mississippi briefly, and John Jr. died there.
+The family story is that his high chair was knocked over by visiting cousins, and he died due to the fall.

 Pfenning brothers